Sugar Bowl Ski Resort: Site real estate

 The mountain peaks of Mt.
 Judah and Mt.
-Lincoln, that eventually became the ski slopes of the Sugar Bowl ski resort, were a part of the American pioneers route, back in the 1800s.
+Lincoln, which eventually became the ski slopes of the Sugar Bowl ski resort, were a part of the American pioneers route, back in the 1800s.
 A part of the California wagon trail called Roller Pass ran between Mt.
 Judah and Mt.
 Lincoln.
 It was one of the wagon trails through Donner Pass that was used by settlers and prospectors, on the Emigrant Trail, coming from the eastern United States across the Sierra Nevada.
 Today the same pass can be reached by way of the Pacific Crest Trail or a new trail created by Sugar Bowl ski resort, in 1994, called the Mt.
 Judah Loop trail.

 The Central Pacific Railroad first began train services to Donner Pass in 1868 after the completion of the First transcontinental railroad across the United States.
 A new tunnel constructed two-miles (3 km) through virtually solid granite, dubbed The Big Hole tunnel, was later constructed through Mt.
 Judah in 1925, offering trains better protection from snow storms on the summit.
 These heavy snow storms and blizzards during the winters often made even train service difficult over the years through the pass, which for a period of time was known as the Overland Route.

 Historian Charles F. McGlashan believed the area's economy would greatly benefit by hosting a winter carnival, and in 1894 he built the first hand-crafted Ice Palace to draw in tourists from the passenger trains.
 Soon after, the railroad began running "Snowball Specials" to Truckee from the Oakland Pier.

 The area became more accessible to tourists in 1913 when the Lincoln Highway, the first road across the United States opened over the Donner Pass.
 This road was later upgraded in 1926 to U.S. Route 40, although snow plowing operations by the state of California didn't start until 1932, making travel to the area by car difficult in the winter.
 In 1924 Charlie Chaplin filmed scenes upon Mt.
 Lincoln for his silent movie classic The Gold Rush.
 Six hundred men were brought in by train from Sacramento to serve as extras for the comedy scene.